FriFugl/MathEcon/README.md

-\section*{Least squares monte carlo method for American option pricing}
+# Least squares monte carlo method for American option pricing
 This is an implementation of the least-squares monte carlo method developed by Longstaff & Schwartz to price american style options.
 It has been implemented to be capable of pricing Bermudan swaptions and American (or Bermudan) stock options.

 The _processes.py file contains a class representing a stochastic process.